patrickwhelan99/redditWallpaperDownloader/README.md

-# Need a new desktop wallapaper?
+# Need a new desktop wallpaper?
 Automate it!

 <p align='center'>